Siege of Damascus (1229): Surrender on terms

 On 14 June, al-Nāṣir secretly slipped out of Damascus with a small guard entered the besiegers' camp to seek terms.
 He was ordered back into the city.
 On 16 June, Fakhr al-Dīn arrived at the citadel to escort him to al-Kāmil.
 A peace treaty was signed and al-Nāṣir returned to the city.
 The gates of Damascus were opened on 25 June 1229 to al-Kāmil and the Egyptian army.

 According to the terms of the treaty, al-Nāṣir would govern Transjordan, the Jordan Valley between the Dead Sea and the Sea of Galilee, the city of Nablus and the districts around Jerusalem, which city al-Kāmil had handed over to Frederick II in the treaty of Jaffa.
-Al-Kāmil would retain control of Ashkelon, Gaza, Hebron, Tiberias and the Transjordanian castle of al-Shawbak. ʿIzz al-Dīn Aybak retained his iqṭāʿ of Ṣalkhad.
+Al-Kāmil would retain control of Ascalon, Gaza, Hebron, Tiberias and the Transjordanian castle of al-Shawbak. ʿIzz al-Dīn Aybak retained his iqṭāʿ of Ṣalkhad.
 After a short while, al-Kāmil relinquished Damascus to al-Ashraf, who went on to seize Baalbek.